cafeibit/Azure-Data-Engineering/Apache-Spack/README.md

 ##  Ingest data with Apache Spark notebooks in Azure Synapse Analytics

+Notebooks also enable you to write multiple languages in one notebook by using the magic commands expressed by using the %%<Name of Language> syntax.
+As a result you could create a temporary table to store ingested data within the notebook, and then use the magic command to enable multiple languages to work with this data.

+*   With an Azure Synapse Studio notebook, you can:

+    *   Get started with zero setup effort.

+    *   Keep data secure with built-in enterprise security features.

+    *   Analyze data across raw formats (CSV, txt, JSON, etc.), processed file formats (parquet, Delta Lake, ORC, etc.), and SQL tabular data files against Apache Spark and SQL.

+    *   Be productive with enhanced authoring capabilities and built-in data visualization.

-* Create a Spark Notebook in Azure Synapse Analytics
+###  Create a Spark Notebook in Azure Synapse Analytics

-* Develop Spark Notebooks
+### Develop Spark Notebooks

-* Run Spark Notebooks, Load data in Spark Notebooks and Save Spark Notebooks
+### Run Spark Notebooks, Load data in Spark Notebooks and Save Spark Notebooks

 ##  Transform data with DataFrames in Apache Spark Pools in Azure Synapse Analytics